 In the early 1980s colour television was a relatively new phenomenon, but within a few years every household had one.
 Even if you were poor you had to have a tele.
-In 1984 it sometimes felt that TV was indeed 'Big Brother', controlling all and sundry who gathered in its vicinity, beyond anything that we had come to experience in earlier times.
+In 1984 it sometimes felt that TV was indeed Big Brother - controlling all and sundry who gathered before it - an experience beyond anything which had been there in earlier times.

-The poem If television was not (above) asks what would happen if the ever-present box was taken away.
-It seemed to me that people, especially children, were spending too much time sitting passively in front of the tele, while neglecting more natural pursuits.
+The poem If television was not, asks what would happen if the ever-present box was taken away.
+I felt that people, notably children, were spending too much time sitting passively in front of the tele, while neglecting more natural pursuits.
 They knew more about overseas wars than the world outside their front door!
 Watching TV employs two of our senses, but to be whole we could be invoking five.
-In addition.
-I felt strongly that violence on television could have a negative impact on the mind of the viewer, as has proven to be the case, notably in the USA.
+I also believed strongly that violence on television could have a negative impact on the mind of the viewer, as has proven to be the case, notably in the USA.